danan165/url_shortener/README.md

 2. CI for code coverage: tried coveralls, but it couldn't pick up my most recent repos (only showed me my old repos).
 Will look into codecov.

+3. `compress` Flask route should return 200 OK if the given URL has already been shortened.
+Currently, returns 201 CREATED for all URLs.

 ---

 ## References